MicrosoftDocs/azure-docs/articles/synapse-analytics/overview-cheat-sheet.md

 A **Synapse workspace** is a securable collaboration boundary for doing cloud-based enterprise analytics in Azure.
 A workspace is deployed in a specific region and has an associated ADLS Gen2 account and file system (for storing temporary data).
 A workspace is under a resource group.

 A workspace allows you to perform analytics with SQL and Apache spark.
-Resources available for SQL and Spark analytics are organized into **pools**.
-There are three kinds of pools.
+Resources available for SQL and Spark analytics are organized into SQL and Spark **pools**.

-* **SQL pools**.
-These provide **dedicated** SQL analytics capacity.
-* **SQL on-demand pool**.
-Every workspace has exactly one SQL on-demand pool.
-This provides **serverless** SQL analytics capacity on a per-query basis.
-* **Spark pools**.
-These provide Spark analytics capacity.
+## Synapse SQL
+**Synapse SQL** is the ability to do T-SQL based analytics in Synapse workspace.
+Synapse SQL has two consumption models: dedicated and serverless.
+For the dedicated  model, use dedicated **SQL pools**.
+A workspace can have any nubmer of these pools.
+To use the serverless model, use the the serverless SQL pool called "SQL on-demand".
+Every workspace has one of these pools.

+## Apache Spark for Synapse
+To use Spark analytics, create and use **Spark pools** in your Synapse workspace.

 ## Terminology
 | Term                         | Definition      |